davideger/blog/taildrop_on_linux.md

    Imagine someone figures out how to run a small script as you that symlinks `/home/$USER/Downloads/essay.pdf` to `/etc/passwd` and later you taildrop `essay.pdf` to your linux box.
 If you were to run the above command, would you be accidentally overwriting `/etc/passwd`?
    Answer: No, but this is the sort of attack that should make you think twice about running things as root willy nilly.
+If the attacker was able to replace your `Downloads` file with a symlink to `/etc` however, and you ran `sudo tailscale file get ${HOME}/Downloads/` you *would* be liable to overwrite files in `/etc`!

 2. **No automatic downloads** [#2312](https://github.com/tailscale/tailscale/issues/2312)